ASasamori/BUtLAR_Voice-Powered-Digital_Human_Assistant/README_HARDWARE.md

 ## BUtLAR Hardware Block Diagram
-BUtLAR's hardware block diagram follows as everything connected to the Raspberry Pi including the Rode microphones which are housed on the laptop.
+BUtLAR's hardware block diagram follows as everything connected to the Raspberry Pi including the Rode microphones which are housed on the microphone housing which is attached to the laptop.

 <img src="images/BUtLAR_Setup.png" width=50%>